UltraMessaging/um_perf/README.md

 NOTE: an application batching algorithm is *not* included in the source code.
-Instead, the message size was simply increased to 1420, enough to include two 700-byte messages plus 20 bytes of overhead.
+Instead, the message size was simply increased to 1420, enough to fit two 700-byte messages plus 20 bytes of overhead.

 Host 1 (subscriber):
 ````